Examining the evolution of the Supersoft X-ray Source RX J0513.9-6951: Observations

 \section{Observations}

 The source was observed by the \textit{Chandra} X-ray observatory using the High Resolution Camera~(HRC-S) and the Low Energy Transmission Grating~(LETG).
-A total of six spectra are publicly available in the Chandra Grating-Data Archive and Catalog\footnote{\url{http://tgcat.mit.edu}}~\citep[TGCat, ][]{Huenemoerder_etal2011}, see Tab.~\ref{tab:log_chandra} for the {\it Chandra} observation log.
-Below we will refer to the observation with ObsID~$3503$ as the C0~spectrum, while the spectra with ObsIDs~$5440-5444$ will be labelled $\rm C1-C5$.
+A total of six spectra are publicly available in the Chandra Grating-Data Archive and Catalog\footnote{\url{http://tgcat.mit.edu}}~\citep[TGCat, ][]{Huenemoerder_etal2011}, the {\it Chandra} observation log is presented in~Tab.~\ref{tab:log_chandra}.
+Below we refer to the observation with ObsID~$3503$ as the C0~spectrum, while the spectra with ObsIDs~$5440-5444$ are labelled $\rm C1-C5$.
 To increase the signal-to-noise ratio the positive and negative first-order spectra were co-added using the \texttt{combine\_grating\_spectra} task of the Chandra Interactive Analysis of Observations~\citep[CIAO,][]{Fruscione_etal2006, CIAO_ascl} package.
 For the fitting purposes the spectra were rebinned to at least $30$~counts per bin in the $0.21-0.65\,\rm keV$~energy range.

-\citet{McGowan_etal2005} published the analysis of {\it XMM-Newton} observations of the source.
-The high-resolution spectra, obtained using the Reflection Grating Spectrometer~\citep[RGS,][]{denHerder_etal2001} instrument, are available for eight observations, see Tab.~\ref{tab:log_xmm}.
-Note that the observation with ObsID~$0151410101$ was affected by high solar flaring activity and contains no useful data.
-All spectra are available in the {\it XMM-Newton} Science Archive\footnote{\url{http://nxsa.esac.esa.int/nxsa-web}}, only the first-order spectrum was used without any rebinning.
+\citet{McGowan_etal2005} published the analysis of \xmm~observations of the source.
+The high-resolution spectra, obtained using the Reflection Grating Spectrometer~\citep[RGS,][]{denHerder_etal2001} instrument, are available for eight observations~(see Tab.~\ref{tab:log_xmm}).
+It should be noted that the observation with ObsID~$0151410101$ was affected by high solar flaring activity and contains no useful data.
+All spectra are available in the \xmm~Science Archive\footnote{\url{http://nxsa.esac.esa.int/nxsa-web}}, only the first-order spectrum was used without any rebinning.
 We did not combine the data from~RGS1 and~RGS2 but fitted them simultaneously.
-Below we will refer to these spectra as $\rm X1-X8$.
+Below we refer to these spectra as $\rm X1-X8$.